openobserve/openobserve-docs/docs/guide/operator-guide/grafana_plugin.md

 <img src="../images/explore_4.png" width="100%" />

-If you want to explore metrics from ZincObserve in ZincObserve you can setup grafana as a standard prometheus data source and explore metrics.
+If you want to explore metrics from OpenObserve in OpenObserve you can setup grafana as a standard prometheus data source and explore metrics.
 You do not need the plugin for that as grafana supports prometheus data source out of the box.